lionix-team/react-laravel-paginex/README.md

 ## Customizations

 You can customize your pagination styles by overwriting default values.
+If you do not want to use icons or do not have the default icon source (mdi) used in the project, you can pass false as the value of iconButtons

 Available props for component:

 Prop Name           | Default Value
 -------------       | -------------
 containerClass      | pagination
+iconButtons         | true
 prevButtonClass     | page-item
 prevButtonText      | Prev
-nextButtonClass     | page-item
-nextButtonText      | Next
-numberButtonClass   | page-item
-numberClass         | page-link
-numbersCountForShow | 2
+prevIconButton      | mdi mdi-chevron-left nextButtonClass     | page-item nextButtonText      | Next nextIconButton      | mdi mdi-chevron-right numberButtonClass   | page-item numberClass         | page-link numbersCountForShow | 2